Laundry Service: Background

 In 1998, Shakira released her second major label studio album Dónde Están los Ladrones?
 (Where Are the Thieves?), which became a success in Latin America and received record certifications in various countries like Argentina, Colombia, Chile, Mexico and Spain.
-The rock en español-influenced Latin pop album drew comparisons to the work of Canadian-American singer songwriter Alanis Morissette and "cracked the lucrative US market wide open", spending a total of 11 weeks atop the Billboard Top Latin Albums chart.
+The rock en español-influenced Latin pop album drew comparisons to the work of Canadian-American singer-songwriter Alanis Morissette and "cracked the lucrative US market wide open", spending a total of 11 weeks atop the Billboard Top Latin Albums chart.
 It became Shakira's first album to receive a platinum certification from the Recording Industry Association of America (RIAA).
 Dónde Están los Ladrones? spawned the Arabian-styled single "Ojos Así" ("Eyes Like Yours"), which became a hit and was deemed the "signature track" of the album.

-Shakira's record label at that time, Epic Records, opposed the decision to release and commission Laundry Service as they "wanted her just to throw a couple of songs in English on a Latin record."
-Gloria Estefan argued with Tommy Mottola, then head of Sony Music Entertainment (the parent company of Epic Records), and convinced him to release the album, arguing that an "American audience" would not buy a Spanish record simply due to its inclusion of a few English tracks.
+Shakira's record label at that time, Epic Records, opposed the decision to release and commission Laundry Service as they "wanted her just to throw a couple of songs in English on a Latin music record."
+Gloria Estefan argued with Tommy Mottola, then head of Sony Music Entertainment (the parent company of Epic), and convinced him to release the album, arguing that an "American audience" would not buy a Spanish-language record simply due to its inclusion of a few English-language tracks.
 In an interview with Latina, she said "I got in the trenches there with Tommy [Mottola] - I fought for that.
 Because they didn't believe it.
 Just like they told us [her and Emilio during the Miami Sound Machine days].
 They were trying to think in the box and I wanted to take her out of the box.
 And fortunately, Tommy, whom I love and adore and is a good friend, he really listened to me."